OkutaniDaichi0106/moq-transfork/draft-lcurley-moq-transfork.md

 There MAY be multiple Announce Streams, potentially containing overlapping prefixes, that get their own copy of each ANNOUNCE.

+#### Parameters
+- **NEW_SESSION_URI Parameter**
+The Parameter Type ID is 0x10.
+This Parameter MAY only appear when the Annonce Status is `live` and MUST NOT appears when the Announce Status is any other value.

 ### Subscribe
 A subscriber can open a Subscribe Stream to request a Track.